 All inclusive hunts, meaning from the time you get to base camp your transportation (mostly by horse), your meals and accommodations are included.
 We have four comfortable log cabin camps, evenly spaced out throughout the valley.

 This is a very remote area, with a large percentage being in the Purcell Wilderness Conservancy.
 This means no roads and no people; just you and your guide in some of the most spectacular big game hunting found anywhere in the world.

 The day before your hunt begins you will fly into the Cranbrook airport via Calgary, Alberta or Vancouver British Colombia.
-You will spend that night at The Cabins at Whitetail at the trail head.
+You will spend that night in cabins at the trail head.

 The first day of the hunt begins at about 7:00 am when you will have a hearty breakfast and then prepare for your ride up the trail.
 At that time you will meet the guides who will be busy getting the horses ready for the trip into camp.
 While the guides are arranging your gear for the trip up the trail you will go to the rifle range just to ensure your gun is still sighted in.

 Once you have been introduced to your saddle horse, given some brief tips on riding you will be ready to head up the trail.
 You may or may not accompany the packhorses but in any case you will start up the trail with one or more guides accompanying you.
 The trail is fairly easy going and the first camp is reached in about three hours.
 Occasionally one hunter may stop off here, but in most cases a short lunch break is taken and then on to the main camp further up the valley.